 Canberra's Ukrainian Catholic community celebrated their Christmas in early January.
-Picture: John McLaurin of most Eastern churches are in a laden with iconography and ours here in Canberra are no different."
+Picture: John McLaurin of most Eastern churches are laden with iconography and ours here in Canberra are no different."

 Another key difference in the Byzantine Rite is at the Eucharist, where pieces of bread are cut into little cuboids and soaked in wine, in effect becoming the Body and Blood at the consecration.

 The Second Vatican Council document Ut Unum Sint (n.54), reminds that the Church breathes with her two lungs - the East and the West.
 In 2011, Pope Emeritus Benedict XVI's general intention for the month of November was "that the Eastern Catholic Churches and their venerable traditions may be known and esteemed as a spiritual treasure for the whole Church."
+In 2016 the Australian we are 'the best of the best' because we genuinely care

-In 2016 the Australian Catholic Bishops Conference produced a document called Eastern Catholic Churches in Australia to assist priests and deacons of the Latin Catholic Church in their parish pastoral ministry.
+Catholic Bishops Conference produced a document called Eastern Catholic Churches in Australia to assist priests and deacons of the Latin Catholic Church in their parish pastoral ministry.
 To obtain a copy visit www.catholic.org.au